 You know it’s important to pay your credit card bill by its due date to keep your card provider from charging you late fees or hitting you with a sky-high penalty interest rate.
 But when is the best day of the month to pay your credit card?

-There is no single right answer.
 Some financial experts recommend checking your credit cards online each day and making a payment whenever you have a balance.
-Others say that it’s best to make your payment one or two days before your card’s closing date.
+Others say that it’s best to make your full payment, or at least the minimum, before your card’s closing date.

 The better move is to pay off your entire credit card balance in full before every due date.
 That way, you won’t have to pay interest on your credit card debt.